cometchat-pro-tutorials/airbnb/README.md

 To run the demo follow these steps:

 1. [Head to CometChat Pro and create an account](https://app.cometchat.com/signup)
-2. From the [dashboard](https://app.cometchat.com/apps), add a new app called **"boilerplate"**
+2. From the [dashboard](https://app.cometchat.com/apps), add a new app called **"airbnb"**
 3. Select this newly added app from the list.
 4. From the Quick Start copy the **APP_ID, APP_REGION and AUTH_KEY**.
 These will be used later.
 5. Also copy the **REST_API_KEY** from the API & Auth Key tab.
 6. Navigate to the Users tab, and delete all the default users and groups leaving it clean **(very important)**.
-7. Download the repository [here](https://github.com/hieptl/boilerplate/archive/main.zip) or by running `git clone https://github.com/hieptl/boilerplate.git` and open it in a code editor.
+7. Download the repository [here](https://github.com/hieptl/airbnb/archive/main.zip) or by running `git clone https://github.com/hieptl/airbnb.git` and open it in a code editor.
 8. [Head to Firebase and create a new project](https://console.firebase.google.com)
 9. Create a file called **.env** in the root folder of your project.
 10. Import and inject your secret keys in the **.env** file containing your CometChat and Firebase in this manner.